enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 The part descriptor above has a configuration similar to those found in content types.

+3. Add the part controller file.

 .. literalinclude:: code/city-part/city-list.js
   :language: javascript
   :caption: City list part controller - site/parts/city-list/city-list.js

 This controller uses :ref:`apps-controller-contributions` to put the Google Maps JavaScript into the head of the document.

+4. Add the part view file.

 .. literalinclude:: code/city-part/city-list.html
   :language: html
   :caption: City list part view - site/parts/city-list/city-list.html

-- Build and deploy your project one final time.
+5. Build and deploy your project one final time with ``./gradlew deploy``.

-To make use of the changes, do the following:
+All of the project's files are now complete.
+The rest of the steps will be performed in the Content Manager app.
+Now let's make use of the new city content type and part component.

-1. Add the "City list" part to your "Country" page template
+1. In the Content Manager app, add the "City list" part to your "Country" page template

   A. Edit the "Country" page template.
   B. Open the context panel by clicking the cog button in the toolbar.